void-aere/agile6/readme.md

 Note: `make clean` removes all compiler output.

+### Need to Compute a Hash?

+The executable has a special mode for calculating an arbitrary sequence's hash.\
+Simply the run the executable with parameters "hashword" and the word(s) you want to hash.\
+For example: `./run-me hashword <words>`

 ### Best Practices for Git

 - Don't stage your `.vscode` or other environment-specific files for commit.